kehribar/nrf24L01_plus/README.md

 ## Porting the library

-Hardware spesific definitions of the library are in the `nrf24.h` file.
+Hardware spesific definitions of the library are in the `radioPinFunctions.c` file which is located at under example folders.
 This library uses software SPI module and requires only basic digital input / output functions.

 ## References